rathena/rathena/.github/PULL_REQUEST_TEMPLATE.md

 Which mode does this pull request apply to: Pre-Renewal, Renewal, or Both?

 * **Description of Pull Request**:
-  * Result - Describe the how this pull request will resolve the issue(s) listed above.
+Describe the how this pull request will resolve the issue(s) listed above.